Alison Kollenberg Resumé

 Together with her husband Jens, they initiated taking the first Australian-bred and trained teams to IPO World Championships events.
 Alison and Jens trained and trialled the first Australian-bred IPO teams at FMBB World Championships (x 2).
 The kennel also bred the first Australian-bred and trained German Shepherd Dog (Nordenstamm Chiller) to compete on a WUSV World Championship.

-In 2015, she and her husband Jens founded Working Malinois Australia Inc., where she is currently the Administrator of Records as well as a licensed Working Malinois Australia IPO Judge.
+In 2015, she and her husband Jens founded Working Malinois Australia Inc., where she is currently the National Secretary as well as a licensed Working Malinois Australia IPO Judge.
 She also serves as training officer in WMA’s Gold Coast chapter club.
-She and her husband formed a new organization to promote the Belgian Malinois and the FCI dog sports of IPO and Mondioring.
+She and her husband formed a new organization to promote the Belgian Malinois and the FCI dog sports of IPO and Mondioring and Alison titled the first self-bred, self-trained Mondioring dog in Australia!
+(Another Nordenstamm-bred Malinois became the first Level 2 Mondioring dog titled in Australia.)

 Alison is a licensed Judge with Arabian Horse Society Australia Ltd., in both conformation and Under-Saddle.
 She’s bred and competed with her Arabian Horses in both conformation and under saddle events since 1972.
 Their horses have won many Champion awards, including National titles.
 The stud has imported as well as exported purebred Arabian Horses between Germany, Australia and the USA.